aristanetworks/anta/docs/cli/debug.md

-# Debugging ANTA Commands
+# ANTA debug commands

 The ANTA CLI includes a set of debugging tools, making it easier to build and test ANTA content.
-This functionality is accessed via the `debug` entrypoint and offers the following options:
+This functionality is accessed via the `debug` subcommand and offers the following options:

-- Executing a command on a device from your inventory and revealing the result.
+- Executing a command on a device from your inventory and retrieving the result.
-- Running a templated command on a device from your inventory and revealing the result.
+- Running a templated command on a device from your inventory and retrieving the result.

-These tools are especially helpful in building your tests, as they give you visual access to the output you receive from the eAPI.
+These tools are especially helpful in building the tests, as they give a visual access to the output received from the eAPI.
 They also facilitate the extraction of output content for use in unit tests, as described in our [contribution guide](../contribution.md).

 !!! warning
     The `debug` tools require a device from your inventory.
 Thus, you MUST use a valid [ANTA Inventory](../usage-inventory-catalog.md#create-an-inventory-file).